MicrosoftDocs/memdocs/memdocs/intune/protect/windows-driver-updates-policy.md

 - **Declined** – You can configure a driver update to be declined, which removes it from appearing as a new driver that needs review.

-  Setting an update to declined doesn’t remove it from the policy, and you can
+  Setting an update to declined doesn’t remove it from the policy, and you can change it back to *Approved* if you would like the update to deploy to applicable devices

 ## Next steps